-- Written pollution prevention plans must be in place and include the actions to take in the event of a pollution event including silt - Risk Assess and implement a suitable monitoring and inspection regime of water conditions upstream and downstream of the works.
-This should be formally documented and recorded. - Fish friendly pumps or appropriate fish screens are to be used - Dissolved Oxygen (DO) monitoring will be implemented during and prior to any draining down of areas that require a fish rescue - DO levels will be measured using a suitable calibrated DO meter.
+- Fish friendly pumps or appropriate fish screens are to be used - Dissolved Oxygen (DO) monitoring will be implemented during and prior to any draining down of areas that require a fish rescue - DO levels will be measured using a suitable calibrated DO meter.
 Sites will have prepared response plans ready to implement as required in the event of lowering DO levels - The volume of water pumped must be monitored to ensure that regulatory requirements are met.
-The Water Abstraction and Impounding (Exemptions) Regulations 2017 - The controls implemented to manage and control the suspension of sediment should be suitable and sufficient for the nature and characteristics of the sediment. - Any Silt settlement tanks must be compatible with the planned pump rates
+The Water Abstraction and Impounding (Exemptions) Regulations 2017 - The controls implemented to manage and control the suspension of sediment should be suitable and sufficient for the nature and characteristics of the sediment. - Any Silt settlement tanks must be compatible with the planned pump rates - A tool box talk or similar on silt risks, importance of controls and monitoring must be undertaken before these activities taking place on site